 Get the Green Light

 Your body goes through some profound changes carrying and giving birth to a child.
-Many health professionals, such as those at the American College of Nurse-Midwives, recommend waiting until six or eight weeks postpartum before engaging in any strenuous exercise.
+Many health professionals recommend waiting until six or eight weeks postpartum before engaging in any strenuous exercise.
 Others say that if your delivery was uncomplicated, you may begin as soon as you feel ready.
-Ask your doctor or midwife when it's safe to take part in a heated yoga practice, and tell your yoga instructor that you are postpartum and breastfeeding; he may be able to provide you with some modifications.
-Take it easy your first few classes -- getting used to the heat should be your first step.
+Ask your doctor or midwife when it’s safe to take part in a heated yoga practice, and tell your yoga instructor that you are postpartum and breastfeeding; he may be able to provide you with some modifications.
+Take it easy your first few classes – getting used to the heat should be your first step.
 It is always all right to simply lie down on your back and rest during a Bikram class.

 Avoid Dehydration

 Successful breastfeeding requires that you stay healthy and hydrated.
-The Mayo Clinic recommends the 8 by 8 rule, which means drinking eight 8-ounce glasses of water per day.
-However, Bikram yoga can cause excessive sweating, and you should add at least 2.5 cups of liquid for each session you attend; many Bikram students drink a liter bottle of ice water during the course of one class.
+The National Institutes of Health recommends drinking a minimum of six to eight 8-ounce glasses of water per day.
+The University of Rochester Medical Center recommends 12 to 14 glasses a day while breastfeeding.
+Bikram yoga can cause excessive sweating.
+You should add at least 2.5 cups of liquid for each session you attend; many Bikram students drink a liter bottle of ice water during the course of one class.
 Consider a drink that contains electrolytes to replace those lost in your sweat.
 Shari Waxman of the "Yoga Journal" describes the signs of heat exhaustion as a high pulse rate, dizziness, nausea, confusion, cramps, and muscle weakness.
 If you notice any of these symptoms, lie down.
 If they persist more than a minute or two, immediately leave the room, lie down in a cooler area, and ask for help.

 What About My Milk?

 Rumors abound that exercise reduces essential nutrients in your breast milk or increases lactic acid in breast milk, causing your baby to reject it due to its flavor.
-The Clinical Practice Obstetrics Committee of Canada, the Australian Breastfeeding Association and the Mayo Clinic all report that moderate exercise has no observable effects on quality or quantity of breast milk.
-For more vigorous activity like Bikram yoga, the Mayo Clinic suggests feeding or pumping just before practice, to make it more comfortable for you.
+The Clinical Practice Obstetrics Committee of Canada and the Australian Breastfeeding Association report that moderate exercise has no observable effects on quality or quantity of breast milk.
+For more vigorous activity like Bikram yoga, breastfeed or pump just before practice, to make it more comfortable for you.
 If your baby seems averse to your milk after vigorous exercise, consider pumping and discarding the milk 30 minutes afterward.
-After about five months, exercise will have less of an effect, since your milk will be mainly produced on demand -- at feeding time.
+After about five months, exercise will have less of an effect, since your milk will be mainly produced on demand – at feeding time.